Variations of the ichthys symbol: Christian ichthys symbol

 An ancient Hellenistic Christian slogan espoused the Greek acronym/acrostic ΙΧΘΥΣ (ichthys) for Ἰησοῦς Χριστός, Θεοῦ Υἱός, Σωτήρ (Iēsous Christos, Theou Yios, Sōtēr), which translates into English as 'Jesus Christ, Son of God, Saviour'; the Greek word ichthys translating to 'fish' in English.
 The first appearances of fish symbols as adopted in Christian art and literature date to the 2nd century AD.
 Some fish symbol variations, called the Jesus fish, contain the English word Jesus in the center, or are empty entirely.

 Jeroen Temperman, with regard to the Jesus Fish, writes that:

 It stands for or represents something other than itself, that something else being Jesus Christ.
 It is directed primarily at some audience that knows how properly to interpret the symbol.
 It is on one level a reference to our invocation of Christ's invitation in Matthew to become "fishers of men".
 But it incorporates additional means as well.
 The fish symbol is a pictorial representation of the Greek word Ichthys, which was itself used as an acronym for Iesous Christos, Theou Yios, Soter, meaning "Jesus Christ, God's Son, Savior".
 This was a secret symbol used by early Christians to help them identify one another without exposing themselves to their enemies.

-In the early Church, the Ichthys symbol held "the most sacred significance", and Christians used it to recognize churches and other believers through this symbol because they were persecuted by the Roman Empire.
-The Ichtus symbol is also a reference to "the Holy Eucharist, with which the miracle of the multiplication of the loaves and fishes had such intimate connection both in point of time and significance."
+In the early Church, the ichthys symbol held "the most sacred significance", and Christians used it to recognize churches and other believers through this symbol because they were persecuted by the Roman Empire.
+The ichthys symbol is also a reference to "the Holy Eucharist, with which the miracle of the multiplication of the loaves and fishes had such intimate connection both in point of time and significance."
 While many Christians hang a cross necklace or rosary inside their vehicles, "the fish sticker on the car is a more conscious symbol of a witnessing Christian--significantly, unlike the former, it is on the outside of the car for everyone to see".

-Some Christian Anarchists use an ichthys combined with an anarchist Circle-A as a symbol of their beliefs.
+Some Christian anarchists use an ichthys combined with an anarchist Circle-A as a symbol of their beliefs.